Ocean Parkway (Brooklyn): Medians

 As part of the 1869 legislation that established the parkway, the medians were to be used for trees, plazas, and other ornamentation.
 As such, chess playing tables and benches line the medians.
-There are also elm, oak, maple, and sycamore trees along the medians and outer sidewalks, interspersed with some gingko trees.
+There are also elm, oak, maple, and sycamore trees along the medians and outer sidewalks, interspersed with some ginkgo trees.
 Residents along the parkway have used the medians as gathering spaces.
 North of Church Avenue, the western median has been severed by the Prospect Expressway, while the eastern median has been replaced with pavement.

 A bike lane extends along the parkway's length.
 The bike lane uses the western median south of Church Avenue; north of that intersection, there is a bike path next to the eastern service road.
 When the western median's bike path opened in 1895, it was paved with crushed stone.
 At each intersection, a macadam crosswalk was provided for cyclists, and bollards were also installed to discourage horse-drawn vehicles.
 Another path opened in the eastern median in 1896.
 During the bike paths' heyday, there were roadhouses and repair shops along Ocean Parkway.
 The original bike path was repaved with concrete by the 20th century.
 A pipe-rail fence was added next to the bike lane as part of a renovation in the late 1970s.
 By the 2000s, the western median south of Beverley Road was divided into a 9.67 ft bike path and a 5.83 ft pedestrian path.
 North of Beverley Road, pedestrians and cyclists share the median, which narrows to 11.5 ft at Church Avenue.
 Cycling is not allowed on the east mall south of Church Avenue, which has a walkway measuring 10.25 ft wide.

 A bridle path formerly existed within the eastern mall; it was paved in cinder and clay.
 Equestrians could rent horses near Prospect Park and ride them as far as Coney Island.
 There were also horse stables near the northern end of the parkway in Kensington.
 Both the Gravesend Race Track and Brighton Beach Race Course were adjacent to Ocean Parkway, and horse racing took place there as well.
 A ban on open betting took effect in either 1908 or 1910, and horse races stopped at all of these facilities.
 Horseback riding in Brooklyn declined during the 20th century as people switched to automobiles, and equestrian activities became more of a hobby.
 After the parkway's northern section was replaced by the Prospect Expressway, the remainder of the bridle path was severed from Prospect Park, and equestrian traffic disappeared almost entirely.
 The bridle path was largely removed in 1978, but a short section of bridle path still exists east of East 8th Street, where the eastern median's bike path ends.
 The nearby Kensington Stables also remain in operation.